mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How comfortable do you feel with modularization?
+  * ☝️ How comfortable do you feel with Webpack and modularization?
 (Poll via Fist to Five, Slack, or Zoom)

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!